|A REVIEW OF CONTEMPORARY MEDIA|

 We've always regretted that while Jump Cut has had an international orientation editorially, we've found it extremely difficult to distribute overseas.
 The problems of delivering copies abroad to subscribers, libraries, and most of all bookstores has been always frustrating.
 Even more frustrating was knowing that many people who wanted to read Jump Cut found getting the US dollars to get a subscription difficult or impossible.
 While there are still significant barriers to entry for reading Jump Cut online, especially in the developing world, we know that many of the people most likely to want to read Jump Cut are those who do have some form of access to the Internet through workplace, library, or administrative unit.
 People in education and communications areas are the most likely (after government, military, and corporate institutions) to have access throughout the world.
 Our online version will have both a rich display with graphics and photo illustration, and also a “text only” version for lower bandwidth access and quick downloading.
 Best of all, it’s free (except of course for access time).

 Some aspects of Jump Cut will not change.
 We are still an edited and “refereed” publication with the three coeditors evaluating every submission and using our editorial board, and occasional outside advisors as referees.
 It is still possible to get a print copy by printing out Jump Cut locally.
 Libraries and data bases and indexes will still “know” that Jump Cut exists.
-Julia Lesage is arranging with University of Oregon to archive a print version that will be available to those who need such a document for job purposes.
+Julia Lesage is arranging with University of Oregon to archive a print version that

 The biggest immediate improvements that readers will notice is that we can finally use color in illustrations, get articles on-line as soon as they are edited, and keep our resources pieces updated regularly.
 Color makes sense and is, after all, the dominant form of visual representation in the media today.
 (Moving image clips and sound are also possible in the digital domain.)
 We anticipate that as soon as an article is accepted and edited, we will “pre-publish” it online.
 That is it will be up on the web, and available for reading, even though the full issue is not yet assembled.
 Once the issue is together, it will be marked as such, indexed, and displayed as a unit.
 We expect that Jump Cut can return to its origins in presenting much more immediate commentary on new films--one of the hallmarks of our early days that declined with the delays that print publication involved.
 We also anticipate a return to the dialogue and exchange that marked early issues--a moderated discussion that allows for further exploration of key issues.